What is the Radioisotope Power Systems Program?

 NASA continues to conduct tests with currently available hardware, and has issued a request for information from industry on the current state-of-the-art.
 NASA is developing a plan with the goal to mature dynamic conversion based technologies that would prioritize reliability, robustness, and total lifecycle costs over efficiency and mass, looking toward a system that could be ready to fly on space missions in the late 2020s.

 Does an RPS supply spacecraft heat in addition to electrical power?

 It is possible to reclaim some of the waste heat produced by an RPS to supply heat for spacecraft systems and instruments.
 And, depending on a mission's thermal needs, a spacecraft could utilize Radioisotope Heater Units (RHUs) for additional thermal control.

 Has plutonium production restarted?
 What has DOE accomplished so far?

 NASA and the DOE jointly announced in December 2015 that the first small amount of new plutonium-238 (Pu-238) fuel for future deep-space mission radioisotope power systems had recently been produced, after a gap of nearly 30 years.
 Oak Ridge National Laboratory (ORNL) produced 50 grams of new Pu-238, toward an initial annual production capability of 300-400 grams within a few years.

-The Pu-238 Supply Project is currently demonstrating and validating the processes required for steady production, and then will begin scaling up toward the full average production rate of 1.5 kg plutonium dioxide/yr.
+The Pu-238 Supply Project is currently demonstrating and validating the processes required for steady production, and then will begin scaling up toward the full average production rate of 1.5 kg plutonium oxide/yr.